·

 Friendly and welcoming locals

-Sri Lankans are some of the most friendly and welcoming people I have ever met.
+Sri Lankans are some of the friendliest and welcoming people I have ever met.
 You are always greeted with a genuine smile, and the locals are willing to go above and beyond for you if you need help, without expecting anything in return.
-There is a real sense of community here and they are genuinely happy to have you in their country.
+There is a genuine sense of community here, and they are truly happy to have you in their country.

 Easy-to-use transport system